YaserJaradeh/ThePlumber/README.md

-# AutoKomplete
+# The Plumber
 a.k.a.
-AuKo
+Plumber

-AuKo is a framework for KG completion, it extracts triples from NL text and map the triples to their KG representations
+Plumber is a framework for KG completion, it extracts triples from NL text and map the triples to their KG representations